rmosolgo/graphql-ruby/guides/queries/multiplex.md

 end
 ```

-The API is the same as {% internal_link "query analyzers","/queries/ast_analysis#analyzing-multiplexes" %}.
+The API is the same as [query analyzers](/queries/ast_analysis#analyzing-multiplexes).

-Multiplex analyzers may return {{ "AnalysisError" | api_doc }} to halt execution of the whole multiplex.
+Multiplex analyzers may return [AnalysisError](rdoc-ref:AnalysisError) to halt execution of the whole multiplex.

 ## Multiplex Tracing

-You can add hooks for each multiplex run with {% internal_link "trace modules", "/queries/tracing" %}.
+You can add hooks for each multiplex run with [trace modules](/queries/tracing).

 The trace module may implement `def execute_multiplex(multiplex:)` which calls `super` to allow the multiplex to execute.
-See {{ "Execution::Multiplex" | api_doc }} for available methods.
+See [Execution::Multiplex](rdoc-ref:Execution::Multiplex) for available methods.

 For example: